oi-analytics/oi-analytics.github.io/services.md

 ---
 ## Services
 We are committed to using our unique knowledge and ground-breaking tools to address the harmful impacts of climate change.
+Our unique approach represents the interconnectedness and interdependence of infrastructure systems, enabling us to more accurately quantify physical climate risks and more efficiently prioritise adaptation to enhance resilience.
 <br>
 <br>
 <img src="/assets/img/services.png" alt="Example services">